dmkael/python-project-52/README.md

    docker-compose -f compose.yml up
    ```

-5. Service should start and be available on [localhost](http://localhost:8000/).
+5. Service should start and be available on [localhost:8000](http://localhost:8000/) (if port was not edited).
 To stop the service press __CTRL+C__ or stop containers through Docker Desktop or by Docker CLI.

 </details>